-For multiple heat pump (Master/Slave) configuration, the auxiliary booster will operate instead of the heat pumps if fifty percent (50%) or more heat pumps are in fault.
+The auxiliary booster will also operate instead of the heat pump if 50% or more of the water heaters refrigeration circuits are in fault mode.

 The auxiliary boost will operate until the set temperature is reached.
 The auxiliary boost should be set to 65°C.